millecker/senti-storm/README.md

 The figure above illustrates the topology of *SentiStorm* including its components.
 The *Dataset Spout* emits tweets from a local dataset into the Storm pipeline.
 It can be easily replaced by another *Spout*.
 For example, a *Twitter Spout* can be used to emit tweets directly from the real-time Twitter stream.
 After tweets have been emitted by a *Spout*, the *Tokenizer* replaces possible Unicode or HTML symbols and tokenizes the tweet text by a complex regular expression.
 Then, each token is processed by the *Preprocessor*, which tries to unify emoticons, fix slang language or gerund forms and remove elongations.
 The unification of emotions removes repeating characters to get a consistent set of emoticons.
 For example, the emoticon :-))) is replaced by :-) and therefore the sentiment can be easily obtained from an emoticon lexicon.
 Slang expressions such as *omg* are substituted by *oh my god* by the usage of multiple slang lexica.
 Gerund forms are fixed by checking the ending of words for an omitted *g* such as in *goin*.
 The remove elongations process is equivalent to the unification of emoticons and tries to eliminate repeating characters such as in *suuuper*.
 After the *Preprocessor*, a *POS Tagger* predicts  the part-of-speech label for each token and forwards them to the *Feature Vector Generation*.
 The feature extraction process is a key component in *SentiStorm*.
 It generates a feature vector for each tweet based on the previously gathered data.
 The *Feature Vector Generation* component uses TF-IDF, POS tags and multiple sentiment lexica to map a tweet text into numerical features.
 Based on this feature vector the SVM component is finally able to predict the sentiment of the given tweet.

+The figure also the corresponding parallelism count of each component.
+The parallelism value depends on the number of workers or nodes $n$.
+For example, the parallelism value of the *POS Tagger* component is 50 for a 10-node cluster, which means that each node executes 5 threads.
+These parallelism values fully utilize the 32 cores of a *c3.8xlarge* instance, because the *LIBSVM* library uses multiple threads too.

 ### Tokenizer